 Day 4: Train to Aguas Calientes / Machu Picchu

-This morning we board the train at Ollantaytambo for a 1-1/2-hour journey along the Urubamba River, which narrows into furious whitewater as we travel deeper into the mountains.
-At the village of Aguas Calientes, we disembark and board a bus for the short remaining trip to Machu Picchu.
+This morning we board the train at Ollantaytambo for a 1-1/2-hour journey along the Urubamba River, which narrows into turbulent whitewater as we travel deeper into the mountains.
+At the village of Aguas Calientes, we disembark and board a bus for the short remaining drive to Machu Picchu.
 Little prepares one for the spectacle that awaits.
-There’s a sense of wandering through a mystical city in the sky, surrounded by green ramparts that soar into the clouds.
-Our local Machu Picchu tour guide interprets all we see as we explore the labyrinth of granite houses, temples, walls and cisterns.
+As we ascend into the ruins, there’s a sense of wandering through a mystical city in the sky, surrounded by green mountain ramparts that soar into the clouds.
+A local Machu Picchu tour guide joins us to help interpret all we see as we explore the labyrinth of granite houses, temples, walls and cisterns.
 Llamas wander among terraced steps that once grew maize and potatoes for some 1,200 inhabitants.
 Archaeologists believe Machu Picchu may have been a royal estate and religious retreat, based on its sacred geography and astronomical orientation.
 Important ceremonies were conducted here, including a winter solstice rite at which a priest would “tie the sun” to a hitching post stone to prevent it from disappearing altogether.
-We stay tonight at the Inkaterra Machu Picchu Hotel in private casitas built of stone, tile and cedar, amid the thick greenery of the cloud forest.
-More than 300 varieties of orchids grace the grounds of this luxury retreat on the river, set well away from crowds.

 Stay tonight at Inkaterra Machu Picchu Pueblo Hotel in private casitas built of stone, tile and cedar, surrounded by the thick greenery of the cloud forest.
 More than 300 varieties of orchids grace the grounds of this secluded luxury retreat on the river, and a network of trails on the grounds invites a serene stroll.